kyolf/Tick-It-JK/README.md

 **Deployment**: Heroku, Travis <br/>

 ## Things to do in Future
-* Change the flow of the home page such that you can go to the ticketlist w.o. submitting a ticket
+* Change the flow of the home page such that you can go to the ticketlist w.o. submitting a ticket.
+* Make the saved values of the input box show below the input box.
-* Only allow TA's to take only 1 ticket at a time
+* Only allow TA's to take only 1 ticket at a time.
 * Only allow TA's to delete the ticket they took!
-* Create student users that are only allowed to edit or delete their own ticket
+* Create student users that are only allowed to edit or delete their own ticket.

 ## Documentation of API <br/>
 * **GET** https://tick-it-jk.herokuapp.com/api/tickets <br/>